Universities: ETH Zurich vs. Harvard University

 Pros:

-• Strong global rankings
+- High global rankings

 Cons:

-• Decreased student satisfaction rate
+- Decreased student satisfaction reported in 2021

 Harvard University